KDE/digikam-doc/main_window/interface_layout.rst

 9. Slideshow drop down menu

-10. Toggle Full Screen (Ctrl+Shift+F)
+10. Toggle Full Screen :kbd:`Ctrl+Shift+F`

 11. Link to digikam.org, also an indicator for ongoing processes

-You can customize the Toolbar by choosing Settings --> Configure Toolbars... or click with the right mouse button on it and choose Configure Toolbars... from the context menu.
+You can customize the Toolbar by choosing :menuentry:`Settings --> Configure Toolbars...` or click with the right mouse button on it and choose Configure Toolbars... from the context menu.